downloadpgm/spark_own_documentation/Spark cluster managers and components.md

 # Hadoop YARN

-source: Spark in Action, cap 12
+Source: Spark in Action, cap 12

 YARN is Hadoop’s resource manager and execution system.
 Running Spark on YARN has several advantages: